 Anti-theft devices serve a dual purpose when it comes to motor vehicle usage.
 First, they protect you and your vehicle from theft and second, they help bring down your insurance premium amounts.
 The presence of safety features like air-bags, etc, can positively affect your insurance premium determination by insurers.Forego Claims On Small Expenses

 As is customary, if a person doesn’t make any claims on their motor vehicle insurance policy during a policy year, that entitles them to a No Claim Bonus (NCB).
 The NCB amounts roughly around 20%.
-This means that in case you avail a No Claim Bonus after one policy year, then you are eligible to a 20% (or any percentage corresponding to that of the NCB) discount on your car insurance premium for the next year.
+This means that in case you avail a No Claim Bonus after one policy year, then you are eligible to a 20% (or any percentage corresponding to that of the NCB) premium for the next year.
 However, if you make claims for any small charges, like minor repairs, from your insurer, then you shall stand to lose that NCB.
 In the end, you must weigh the amount of the NCB which you are likely to earn as opposed to the cost of repairs that you wish to make a claim for.
 Also, it is helpful to know that the No Claim Bonus shall only increase with every passing year, which means that the longer you go without making a claim, the more you will saving on insurance premiums.Do Not Let Your Policy Lapse

 A policy lapse means that you shall no longer be eligible for a No Claim Bonus.
 Therefore, it is helpful to either put a reminder for your policy’s expiration date or you could opt to receive a reminder sent by your insurance company itself.Installation of Expensive Gadgets Could Up Your Premium